craftingcity/The-Known-World/Prenotes Jan 20.md

 Until the night of the 8th, you are left in your rooms without food, water, or company.
 On that night, Avory's ritual begins.

-First, the assembled faithful will begin to chant a simple low growl in an attempt to gather a ripple in the Weave.
+First, the assembled faithful will begin to chant a simple low growl in an attempt to gather a ripple in the Weave, while a number of artifacts are placed around the open ritual space.
+Daelith will be brought forth into the center of this space, and then lathered in a mix of honey or applesugar and dove's blood, freshly squeezed.

 ### What happened?